 In addition to this, we look for companies which excel in ABCDE, which is an acronym for Advocacy by customers, Brand power, Cost leadership & Pricing power, Distribution, and Engineering & Technology.

-While ROOTS & WINGS is a numbers driven approach, ABCDE adds a qualitative flavour to the portfolio selection.
-A combination of quantitative and qualitative approaches can help an investor construct a high quality portfolio that reduces emotional bias and makes for better decisions.
+While ROOTS & WINGS is a numbers-driven approach, ABCDE adds a qualitative flavour to the portfolio selection.
+A combination of quantitative and qualitative approaches can help an equity investor construct a high-quality portfolio (Equity Investor Checklist) that reduces emotional bias and makes for better decisions.
+Such a portfolio will augur well for long-term investing and aid in wealth creation.